Job Details

 Supervisor: Heather Everhart, director and curator

-Hours: Flexible; essential workload will vary between lighter and heavier weeks based on the exhibition and event schedule.
-Hired applicant is welcome to split their award with another work study position.
+Hours: 3-10 hours per week; essential workload will vary between lighter and heavier weeks based on the exhibition and event schedule.

 Notes: